About the survey

 The purpose of this survey is to help us improve the level of support we offer to lawyers and, in turn, contribute to enhancing freedom of expression globally.

-We shared this survey with all lawyers who represented journalists in cases that closed in 2021.
-The 89 emergency and strategic cases that closed in 2021 were supported by 46 different lawyers.
-We received a total of 26 responses, which means that the response rate for this survey was 57%.
+We sent this survey with all lawyers who represented journalists in cases that closed in 2022.
+The 86 emergency and strategic cases that closed in 2022 were supported by 42 different lawyers.
+We received a total of 22 responses.

 Key findings include: